Simple PricingAnnual subscriptions. No royalties.

 Our starter edition lets you publish Web/HTML5 games for free, with Stencyl branding displayed pre-game as a splash screen.
 While it lets you test on our paid target platforms (desktop, iOS, Android), it does not let you publish to them.

 Is there a free trial for paid features?

 The starter edition lets you test your game on all of our paid target platforms (iOS, Android, Mac, Windows, Linux), so you can evaluate this functionality before buying.

 Why should I subscribe today rather than waiting until I publish my game?

 Subscribing today gives you access to our latest, customer-only releases, granting you the latest fixes and functionality for your games.
 You also gain access to our customer-only forums.

 Credit Cards, Debit Cards and Paypal.

 Are there any discounts for students and teachers?

 We offer discounts for individual students and teachers who wish to purchase a Studio license.
-If you are a school, district or an education-focused business, view our School Pricing page for details.
+If you intend to use teach Stencyl in a classroom setting, view our School Pricing page for details.